Transitive Courant algebroids and double symplectic groupoids: Dirac structures and 2-shifted lagrangian groupoids

 Since $\widehat{\Omega } $ determines a double symplectic groupoid structure, it differentiates to Poisson groupoid structures on $\mathcal{L}(A) \rightrightarrows X_0$ and $\mathcal{L}(B) \rightrightarrows X_0$.
 The LA-groupoid associated to, say $\mathcal{L}(A) \rightrightarrows X_0$, is $T^*\mathcal{L}(A) \rightrightarrows B$ by construction of $\mathfrak{X}$ and then these Poisson groupoid structures differentiate to the Lie bialgebroid $(A,B)$ as desired. \end{proof} It appears that all the known examples of double symplectic groupoids are particular cases of the previous result.
-In most examples, the relevant transitive Courant algebroid is of the form $E\oplus \mathfrak{g}$ where $E$ is an exact Courant algebroid and $\mathfrak{g}$ is a quadratic Lie algebra.
-The general way of integrating a Dirac structure in a transitive Courant algebroid to a 2-shifted lagrangian groupoid is by means of Van Est Theorem \cite{weivanest} as we shall discuss in \cite{2lagpoi}.
-However, in practice one can often find the desired integration by ad hoc considerations. \begin{exa} The double symplectic groupoid that we get by applying Theorem \ref{thm:dousym} to a Lie bialgebroid over a point is the original construction of \cite{luwei2} since the 2-forms associated with a lagrangian subgroup of a Lie group equipped with a quadratic Lie algebra are zero.
+In most examples, the relevant transitive Courant algebroid is of the form $\mathbb{T}_H X_0 \oplus \mathfrak{g}$ where $\mathfrak{g}$ is a quadratic Lie algebra.
+The general way of showing that an integrable Dirac structure in a transitive Courant algebroid actually integrates to a 2-shifted lagrangian groupoid is by means of Van Est Theorem \cite{weivanest} as we shall discuss in \cite{2lagpoi}.
+However, in practice one can often find the desired integration by ad hoc considerations. \begin{exa}[The Lu-Weinstein integration of a Lie bialgebroid over a point] The double symplectic groupoid that we get by applying Theorem \ref{thm:dousym} to a Lie bialgebroid over a point is the original construction of \cite{luwei2} since the 2-forms associated with a lagrangian subgroup of a Lie group equipped with a quadratic Lie algebra are zero.
 According to \cite{sevlet,sevmorqua}, this double symplectic groupoid is an example of a decorated moduli space of flat $G$-bundles.
-The double symplectic groupoids that appear in \cite{poigromod} are examples of this construction, see the example below. \end{exa} \begin{exa} If the Courant algebroid $\mathbb{A}$ is exact, then we can take $X_1 \rightrightarrows X_0$ as the pair groupoid over $X_0$ and $\Phi_A$ as the map $(\mathtt{t},\mathtt{s}):\mathcal{L}(A) \rightarrow X_0 \times X_0$ and the analogous definition for $\Phi_B$.
+The double symplectic groupoids that appear in \cite{poigromod} are examples of this construction, see the example below. \end{exa} \begin{exa}[Integration of Lie bialgebroids in exact Courant algebroids] If the Courant algebroid $E=A\oplus B$ of Theorem \ref{thm:dousym} is exact, then we can take $X_1 \rightrightarrows X_0$ as the pair groupoid over $X_0$ and $\Phi_A$ as the map $(\mathtt{t},\mathtt{s}):\mathcal{L}(A) \rightarrow X_0 \times X_0$ and the analogous definition for $\Phi_B$.
 In this case, the 2-shifted lagrangian groupoids $\mathcal{L}(A) \rightrightarrows X_0$ and $\mathcal{L}(B) \rightrightarrows X_0$ are quasi-symplectic groupoids themselves and the symplectic form $\widehat{\Omega }$ on the double symplectic groupoid $\mathfrak{X}$ determined by Theorem \ref{thm:dousym} just depends on $\beta_1^A$ and $\beta_1^B $ since $\omega_2$ vanishes.